Strategy-proof allocation with outside option: Main results

-Finally, we compare our theorems with \cite{alva2017strategy}.
-Theorem \ref{thm1} extends AM's theorem from deterministic mechanisms to random mechanisms.
-Our NI is made by AM, but our Richness is different from AM's richness assumption.
+Finally, we clarify our relation to \cite{alva2017strategy}.
+AM obtain a theorem in the same model we use, and show many useful applications of their theorem.
+If we restrict attention to deterministic mechanisms, then stochastic dominance will reduce to Pareto dominance and Theorem \ref{thm1} will reduce to AM's theorem.
+Theorem \ref{thm1} significantly extends AM's theorem by treating deterministic mechanisms and random mechanisms in a unified way.
+We point out that our results hold for non-strategy-proof mechanisms that are truncation-invariant.
+This is useful in some applications (see Section \ref{section:application}).
+As for preference domain assumptions, our NI is borrowed from AM, but there are subtle differences between our Richness and AM's richness assumption.
 AM's richness assumes that, for every $ \succsim_i\in \mathcal{R}_i $ and every $ a,b\in \mathcal{A}_i $ with $ b\succ_i a\succsim_i \o_i $, there exists $ \succsim'_i\in \mathcal{R}_i $ such that $ b\succ'_i \o_i \succ'_i a $, and for all $ c\in \mathcal{A}_i $, $c\succsim'_i \o_i \Rightarrow c\succ_i a $.
-In some sense $ \succsim'_i $ shrinks the set of acceptable allocations in $ \succsim_i $.
-The choice of $ \succsim'_i $ depends on $ a $ and $ b $, the upper contour set of $ b $ needs not to be invariant from $ \succsim_i $ to $ \succsim'_i $, and when it is invariant, it needs not to be equal to the strict upper contour set of $ \o_i $ in $ \succsim'_i $.
-So AM's richness is more relaxed than ours.
-AM's richness is sufficient to obtain Theorem \ref{thm1} for deterministic mechanisms, because agents' participation sizes in deterministic allocations are degenerate and their preferences over deterministic allocations are complete.
-When we use stochastic dominance to compare welfare in random allocations and to define strategy-proofness, we have to rely on contraction-invariance to demonstrate the structure of allocations found by strategy-proof mechanisms.
-This requires some invariant upper contour set\ in agents' preferences when we connect different preference profiles.
-This requirement is incorporated into our Richness assumption.
-There is no counterpart of Theorem \ref{thm2} in AM's paper.
+AM's richness is more relaxed than ours.
+It is enough for their result because in deterministic allocations agents' participation sizes are degenerate and their preferences over deterministic allocations are complete.
+Because stochastic dominance is an incomplete relation on random allocations, we have to rely on contraction-invariance to connect the allocations in different preference profiles.
+This explains the formulation of our Richness.
+There is no counterpart of Lemma \ref{thm2} in AM's paper.
+So we can unify results that AM's theorem cannot cover.
+This is also why we use most applications in Section \ref{section:application} to show the usefulness of Lemma \ref{thm2}.

-In Section \ref{section:efficiency:frontier} we present useful corollaries of our theorems.
-In Section \ref{section:truncation-invariant} we discuss truncation-invariant mechanisms.
+In Section \ref{section:efficiency:frontier} we present useful corollaries to our results.